hsamrach/QAssfilt/README.md

 ##### --CHECKM2DB_PATH, -d
 Use this option if you already have the CheckM2 database, so it won’t download a new one.
 Otherwise, if you don’t specify it, QAssfilt will check in the default path ($HOME/databases/CheckM2_database).
 If the CheckM2 database already exists in this default path, it won’t be downloaded, but if it does not exist, it will be downloaded into the default path.
 ##### --SEQKIT_MIN_COV, -mc
 This will only pick up the contigs that have coverage greater than the number you specify to generate filtered contig files.
 Its mechanism is to extract contig headers and check the coverage number.
 So, if you use --CONTIGS, -cg, make sure your contig headers contain coverage information.
-If they don’t, please set it to 0.
 For example:
 ```
 NODE_1_length_12345_cov_37.8